-The eponyechium lies just after the cuticle where the nail plate emerges covering the matrix area.
+The eponychium lies just after the cuticle where the nail plate emerges covering the matrix area.

 All these help in guiding our fingertip from external damages.

 Second Thought On Why Do We Grow Nails

 Secondly, our fingernails are susceptible to stimulus.
 That is, fingernails tend to be sensitive.
-Our fingers are useful in feeling the temperamental nature of objects which indicates to us the current state of that object be it hot, cold, e.t.c.
+Our fingers are useful in feeling the temperamental nature of objects which indicates to us the current state of that object is it hot, cold, e.t.c.

 This is propelled by the nerves in our fingers which are used to detect temperature( cold, hot, lukewarm), texture( smoothness, softness, roughness, and hardness) and sharpness.

 Hence, when our fingernails come in contact with a hot object, it triggers quite a number of occurrences in the body leading to an instant reply.
 With this, one tends to understand the purpose of the skin beneath the fingernails as it becomes clearer.

 The nerves under the nails are seldom exposed to the outer environment.
 They are being shielded from injuries, diseases, and so on as a result of our fingernails serving as protection.

 Therefore, when something comes in physical contact with the nerves with the skin of our nails being exposed, our body receives the unimaginable pain.
 As such, the sensitivity of our nails helps to some extent in protecting the skin beneath our nails.